Zion-Holdings/zion.app/README.md

 This Node.js service monitors specified frontend pages and backend endpoints, records their response time and status, and logs this information.
 If a monitored URL's response time exceeds a configured threshold for a set number of consecutive checks, it triggers a performance optimization script.

+While this README focuses on the monitoring utility, the repository also contains the wider **Zion OS** platform which powers the marketplace, AI assistants and Web3 features.
+A high-level description of all components can be found in [ARCHITECTURE_OVERVIEW.md](./docs/ARCHITECTURE_OVERVIEW.md).

 ## Features

 - Monitors multiple URLs concurrently.